 War Remnants Museum.
 Last but not least, the War Remnants Museum is the place that shook most people when visiting because the horrible things about wars are displayed and narrated through pictures, remnants, and articles before 1975.
 You can have a look through over ten exhibition themes in here in about 30-45 minutes.

 Read more on Things to do in Saigon at day.

-Duration: 4 hours, starting from 6 PM (this time is when Saigon gets the most lively and most street foods eateries are opened for business).
+Duration: 4 hours, starting from 6 PM (when Saigon gets the most lively and street foods eateries are opened for business).
 Total travel time from place to place is about 30 minutes or more as the streets can be crowded at night with people coming home from work or dining out.

 Ben Thanh Night Market.
 The market at night will be taken out of the building where you can go around and look at cute souvenirs or go to a street on the back of the Ben Thanh Market building (Thu Khoa Huan Street), and enjoy mouthwatering street foods from different countries, including Vietnam in the Ben Thanh Street Food Market.
 You can spend as much time here as you like because shopping and eating options are endless, but about two hours could be enough to make you happy.

 Red-light District.
 Go to the famous backpackers’ district on the block of Bui Vien, Pham Ngu Lao, De Tham, and Do Quang Dau Streets.
 You can find many bars, clubs, and wildly fun activities here with good beer, some weird foods like balut and snails, and pump into some new friends, both locals and from other countries.
 You can spend the rest of the night here exploring the streets or take a ride to the Saigon River’s side afterward to chill.